Evenson History, Family Crest & Coats of Arms

 - Eric A. Evenson, American fighter pilot and flying ace in the U.S. Navy, during World War II, credited with 8 aerial victories

-- W. G. Evenson, American Democrat politician, Delegate to Democratic National Convention from Wisconsin, 1928
+- W. G. Evenson, American Democratic Party politician, Delegate to Democratic National Convention from Wisconsin, 1928

 - Neils Evenson, American politician, Prohibition Candidate for New York State Assembly from Kings County 6th District, 1919

-- Marvin Evenson, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1960
+- Marvin Evenson, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1960

 - Mark E. Evenson, American politician, Candidate for Mayor of Rolling Meadows, Illinois, 1999